jmartinkova/guide/docs/application/knowledge-models/editors/create.rst

 Create Knowledge Model Editor
 *****************************

-We can create a new knowledge model editor by navigating to :guilabel:`Knowledge Models → Editors` in the main menu and then clicking the :guilabel:`Create` button.
+We can create a new knowledge model editor by navigating to :menuselection:`Knowledge Models → Editors` in the main menu and then clicking the :guilabel:`Create` button.

 .. figure:: create/create-km.png
     :width: 528